gray311/VLM_Unlearned/README.md

 ## Fictitious Datasets

 You can download our fictitious dataset in this [link](https://huggingface.co/datasets/gray311/FIUBench).
-Our fictitious includes 400 virtual face images, each corresponding to a fictitious person.
+Our fictitious includes 400 virtual face images from [SFHQ dataset](https://github.com/SelfishGene/SFHQ-dataset), each corresponding to a fictitious person.

 ## Unlearning Pipeline